ChrisEYin/chriseyin/_posts/2013-06-14-the-best-teams-fail.md

 Team > group of individual contributors.

-Deep trust turns individual contributors into a team.
+Trust turns individual contributors into a team.

+To create trust, teams must survive either success or failure.

-To create deep trust, teams must survive both both success and failure.
+Teams can be short term.
+To create long term teams, they must survive both success and failure.